What’s the best translation of The Plague by Camus?

 “Who is Laura Marris?”

 She is an American writer, poet, and translator.
 She teaches creative writing at the University of Buffalo.
-She has a website where you can learn more about her work.

 She was already working on her translation of The Plague when the pandemic hit.
 Now she is working on a book of essays titled States of Plague: Reading Albert Camus in a Pandemic.